fmadio/market-data-gap-detector/README.md

 Optional:
-  --port <port number>                  : filter a specific port number --desc "<text description>"         : provide a text descriptiong with gap JSON events --uid <uid number>                    : allows uniquie id to be associated with the process --timestamp <mode>                    : specify what value to put into the JSON timestamp field
+  --port <port number>                  : filter a specific port number --desc "<text description>"           : provide a text descriptiong with gap JSON events --uid <uid number>                    : allows uniquie id to be associated with the process --cpu <cpu number>                    : pin to a specific CPU number --timestamp <mode>                    : specify what value to put into the JSON timestamp field
                                         : "wall" - (default) use wall time : "pcap" -           timestamp from the pcap